 Violations may result in disciplinary action up to and including suspension and/or expulsion for students.
 When applicable, law enforcement agencies may be involved.

 6.1 Parent/Guardian Responsibilities

-Talk to your children about values and the standards that your children should follow on the use of the Internet just as you do on the use of all media information sources such as television, telephones, movies, and radio. \Students will have access to their device 24/7.
-Obviously, you as parents will need to establish ground rules for iPad use outside of the school day.
+Talk to your children about values and the standards that your children should follow on the use of the Internet just as you do on the use of all media information sources.

+6-8 students will only have access to their Chromebooks during the school day.
+9-12 students will have access to their device 24/7.
+Obviously, you as parents will need to establish ground rules for Chromebook use outside of the school day.
 Devices will have internet filtering on them outside of the USD 359 Network.
-USD 359 will restrict, within reason, legally purchased content through iTunes that can be installed on the device. (ie. Explicit Music, R rated movies...)

-6.2 School Responsibilities are to:
+School Responsibilities are to: